motokimura/spacenet8_solution_5th-place/README.md

 > How did you solve the problem?
 What approaches did you try and what choices did you make, and why?
 Also, what alternative approaches did you consider?

 - I started by looking at all tiles in the dataset with the images and labels side by side.
 I noticed that some tiles had errors in the annotations.
 I decided to exclude these tiles from training and validation.
-- At the same time, I noticed that in tiles with two post-event images, there were cases where one of the post-event images was almost completely black, severely misaligned with the pre-event image, or covered by clouds.
+- At the same time, I noticed that in tiles with two post-event images, there were cases where one of the post-event images was severely misaligned with the pre-event image, covered by clouds, or almost completely black.
 I calculated the MSE (mean squared error) between the pre-event image and each of the post-event images, and only used the post-event image with the smaller MSE in order to discard such inappropriate post-event images.

 ![](figure_01.jpg)